-Sculptor, carver, Royal Scottish Academy artist and former North-east teacher Iain Redford McIntosh has died aged 76 after contracting Covid.
+Sculptor, carver and former Mearns Academy art teacher, Iain Redford McIntosh has died aged 76 after contracting Covid.

 We look back on the life and lineage of one of the North-east’s most celebrated artists.